peterkahumu/Typescript-Learning/README.md

 ├── tsconfig.json          # TypeScript configuration (rootDir: ./src, outDir: ./dist)
 ├── src/
 │   ├── index.ts          # Main TypeScript file with examples
-│   └── type_annotations.ts # Demonstrates type annotations and type-evolving `any` usage
+    ├──objects.ts         # works with typescripts objects and types │   └── type_annotations.ts # Demonstrates type annotations and type-evolving `any` usage
 └── README.md             # This file
 ```

 ## Files / page summaries

-This project will grow into a set of small "pages" or example files where each file focuses on a single concept.
-Below are short, slightly expanded summaries for the files currently in `src/`.
+This project is organized as small example "pages" under `src/`.
+Each file focuses on a single concept.
+Below are concise summaries for every current file in `src/`.

 - `src/index.ts` — Core examples and small utilities
-  - Purpose: A compact set of examples demonstrating type inference, basic primitives, boolean logic, and simple numeric functions.
+  - Focus: quick, runnable examples that demonstrate type inference, string/boolean/number primitives, and small helper functions.
-  - Key examples:
+  - Notable items: `determineIfLong`, `calculateSimpleInterest`, `compoundInterest`, and the `bestSong` ternary example.

-    - Type inference via a ternary operator (song selection)
+- `src/type_annotations.ts` — Explicit typing vs `any`
-    - String property access (`.length`)
+  - Focus: how untyped variables can change shape at runtime and how explicit annotations prevent errors.
-    - Boolean expressions and a helper function `determineIfLong` that checks string length
+  - Notable items: `rocket` (type-evolving), `let name: string` example and comments showing common compiler errors.

-    - Numeric examples: `age`, `calculateSimpleInterest`, and `compoundInterest`
+- `src/literal_types.ts` — Literal and narrow types
-  - Why keep it: This file is a handy place for quick end-to-end examples you can run and tinker with.
+  - Focus: literal types and allowed-value narrowing (e.g., `let yourName: "Ada"` and unions like `number | "Long" | "Short"`).

-- `src/type_annotations.ts` — Focused on static typing and the dangers of `any`
+  - Notable items: examples that show which assignments are allowed and which will cause compile-time errors.

-  - Purpose: Demonstrates how an untyped variable can "evolve" at runtime and why explicit annotations (`let name: string`) are important.
+- `src/objects.ts` — Object types, aliases and composition
-  - Key examples:
+  - Focus: declaring object types, type aliases (`type Human`), optional properties, enums, nested objects, and functions that operate on typed objects.
-    - `rocket` starts untyped, is first used as a string, then reassigned as a number to show how runtime values differ
+  - Notable items: `displayPoemInfo`, `Poem`/`Human`/`Book` types, and examples of narrowing with `in` checks.

-    - Shows compilation errors that arise when you try to call string methods on a number (commented example)
+  -  Unions and narrowing techniques
-    - Shows how declaring `let name: string` prevents accidental assignment of a number
+  - Focus: union types (e.g., `string | number | undefined`), runtime narrowing patterns (assignment, `typeof`, `in`), and safe access to members.
-  - Why keep it: A short practical lesson on type safety and how TypeScript's annotations help prevent mistakes.
+  - Notable items: examples showing common pitfalls (e.g., calling `.length` on `string | number`) and recommended checks.

-Design note: As you add more pages, consider grouping related examples into subfolders (for example `src/strings/*`, `src/numbers/*`, `src/functions/*`) and keeping each file focused on one concept with a short header comment.
+Design note: Keep each file small and focused.
+When you add more pages, group related topics into folders such as `src/strings/`, `src/objects/`, `src/types/` to make navigation easier.

 ## Examples (short)